Div. 39 Scholars Program

 Early Career Professionals Committee

-Ten awards will be granted to early career professionals who have 10 years or less postdoctoral experience.
+Eight awards will be granted to early career professionals who have 10 years or fewer postdoctoral experience.

 Section VIII: Couple and Family Therapy and Psychoanalysis

-Five awards will be given to graduate students or early career professionals in clinical psychology or allied discipline who have demonstrated an interest in a psychoanalytic approach to couple and/or family therapy.
+Four awards will be given to graduate students; early career professionals in clinical psychology or allied discipline; or psychoanalytic institute candidates who have demonstrated an interest in a psychoanalytic approach to couple and/or family therapy.

 International Relations Committee

 Five awards will be given to graduate students or early career professionals who live and either work or study abroad.
-For application details and questions, contact committee co-chairs Marilyn Jacobs, PhD, and Robin Gomolin, PhD.
+For application details and questions, contact committee co-chairs Marilyn Jacobs, PhD, and Kris Yi, PhD.

 Section IV: Local Chapters*